remotelock/slate/source/includes/_getting-started.md

 ### Step 2: Grant access

 Now all you need to do is grant access using that Access Guest's `id`, just like you did before with the Access User.
+To grant access, send the following POST request:

-> To grant access, send the following POST request:
+<div class="center-column"></div>

 ```shell
 curl -X POST \